 - Can't function without human input

-- Isn’t going to take over the world
+- Won't take over the world

-- Doesn’t have emotions or self-awareness
+- Don't have emotions or self-awareness

-- Isn’t inherently unethical
+- Aren't inherently unethical

 - Can't replace real people in jobs